The-Indian-Programmer/Full-Stack-Admin-Panel/README.md

  PORT = Enter any port to run your server
 MONGO_URL = Your MONGO_DB Url

-TOKEN_SECRET_KEY = Any secure key which will project your user password
+TOKEN_SECRET_KEY = Any secure key which will protect your user password

 SENDGRID_API_KEY = Go to sendgrid website and get your api key HOST = your client url ///  for localhost (http://localhost)